ansible/awx/docs/task_manager_system.md

 ## Dependency Manager

 Responsible for looking at each pending task and determining whether it should create a dependency for that task.
-For example, if `update_on_launch` is enabled of a task, a project update will be created as a dependency of that task.
+For example, if `scm_update_on_launch` is enabled for the project a task uses, a project update will be created as a dependency of that task.
 The Dependency Manager is responsible for creating that project update.

 Dependencies can also have their own dependencies, for example,